‘Hubble Repair Man’ Jeffrey A. Hoffman

 In 2007, Dr. Hoffman was elected to the US Astronaut Hall of Fame and is currently a co-host on the popular National Geographic show One Strange Rock.
 This summer Hoffman is visiting Delft as lecturer in the prestigious International Space University Space Studies Program that will take place in this region.
 The lecture will take place on 26 June at 20.00 hrs in the Aula Conference Centre, followed by networking and drinks.

-The lecture is open for alumni, students and staff at TU Delft and the University of Leiden.
+The lecture is open for alumni, students and staff at TU Delft and the University of Leiden as well as for members of the general public.
 Registration is compulsory via this link.
+The lecture will be in English.